-Access to external information (including market information) is also a critical constraint.
-Community members rely mostly on their leaders, relatives, friends and neighbors (who themselves have limited access) for such information.
+Lack of access to external information (including market information) is a critical constraint in the rural.
+Community members rely mostly on their leaders, relatives, friends and neighbors for update information.
 During the survey, when asked how many times any member of the sampled households had read a newspaper in the past one month, 70 percent responded that no one had.
 Only about 10 percent had read a newspaper once in the entire month.
 As a result of poor access to information, in some cases there is a big time lag between the time when decisions are taken at the centre and when the information reaches the implementers or the people at the grassroots.
-An example is the decision to abolish the so-called "nuisance taxes" in June 2003.
-At the time of the survey, some people in the rural areas were still being charged those taxes.
-In addition to information bottlenecks, there are also serious transportation problems, which constrain smooth implementation of decision reached.
 Thus, it seems as though, despite efforts to transfer powers to the grassroots, there has been no transfer of capabilities required to control local resources and use them to transform rural communities, and therefore, good governance that seems to prevail in the study area has yet to contribute substantially towards mobility out of poverty.